 Smoke Alarms cannot detect fires if the smoke does not reach them.

-Smoke from fires in chimneys or walls, on roofs, or on the other side of closed doors may not reach the sensing chamber and set off the alarm.
+Smoke from fires in chimneys or walls, on roofs, or on the other side of close doors may not reach the sensing chamber and set off the alarm.
 That is why one unit should be installed inside each bedroom or sleeping area-especially if bedroom or sleeping area doors are closed at night-and in the hallway between them.
 Smoke Alarms may not detect fire on another floor or area of the home.

 For example, a stand-alone unit on the second floor may not detect smoke from a basement fire until the fire spreads.
+This may not give you enough time from a basement life unit the life spreads.
 This may not give you enough time to escape safely.
 That is why recommended minimum protection is at least one unit in every sleeping area, and every bedroom on every level of your home.
 Even with a unit on every floor, stand-alone units may not provide as much protection as interconnected units, especially if the fire starts in a remote area.
 Some safety experts recommend installing interconnected AC powered units with battery back-up (see "About Smoke Alarms") or professional fire detection systems, so if one unit senses smoke, all units alarm.
 Interconnected units may provide earlier warning than stand-alone units since all units alarm when one detects smoke.
 Smoke Alarms may not be heard.
-Though the alarm horn in this unit meets or exceeds current standards, it may not be heard if: 1) the unit is located outside a closed or partially closed door, 2) residents recently consumed alcohol or drugs, 3) the alarm is drowned out by noise from stereo, TV, traffic, air conditioner or other appliances, 4) residents are hearing impaired or sound sleepers.
+Though the alarm horn in this unit meets or exceeds current standards, it may not be heard if: 1) the unit is located outside a closed or partially closed door, 2) residents recently consumed alcohol or drugs, 3) the alarm is drowned out by noise from stereo, TV, traffic air conditioner or other appliances, 4) residents are hearing impaired or soun sleepers.
 Special purpose units, like those with visual and audible alarms, should be installed for hearing impaired residents.